joshua-clark-Tee2/wmtp-presentation-module/README.md

-# typescript-react-npm-module-boilerplate
+# wmtp-presentation-module
-A boilerplate for creating typescript react component node modules
+A boilerplate for creating typescript react component node modules including all components created by WMTP
 ## Setting up the module
   - clone the repository
   - run "npm install" to install dependencies needed to run